duckdb/duckdb-web/docs/api/python/function.md

 The way NULL value parameters should be handled.

 `exception_handling: Optional[str]`
 The way exceptions that occurred during execution of the function should be handled.

+To remove a previously created function, use `remove_function`, the only parameter this needs is `name: str`.

 ### Type Annotation